hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 ## Part 3 Extension

-1. Using your mysimbdp-coredms, a single tenant can run mysimbdp-dataingest to create many dierent databases/datasets.
-The tenant would like to record basic lineage of the ingested data, explain what types of metadata about data lineage you would like to support and how would you do this.
-Provide one example of a lineage data.
-(1 point)

 ### 1. Data lineage and metadata

 The platform could support multiple types of metadata for the data ingested into it.
 An example of a data lineage for a taxi service provider which sends their raw